 In some patients, the bug produces a toxin that disrupts the cells that line the gut and starts the process of cancer in the bowel, a low-grade dysplasia, which is a type of pre-cancer.

 Researchers at the University of Otago have been studying the samples for 15 years and discovered 80% of those with the toxic bug had developed a pre-cancerous lesion.

 Through TVNZ who broke the news today, Bowel Cancer surgeon and research leader Frank Frizelle said, "This is a game-changer.
 It gives us a clue as to what is actually driving it and, in doing so, it gives us a possible means in being able to manage it."

-Mr Frizelle added that with further time and money, the discovery could be used to screen for people with the bug present, and it could be used to develop a lifesaving vaccine.
+Mr Frizelle added that with further time and money, the discovery could be used to screen for people with the bug present, and it could be used to develop a life-saving vaccine.

 Bowel Cancer Foundation Trust CEO, Georgina Mason says, “This is a very exciting development in bowel cancer prevention.
-If we can identify pre-cursors to bowel cancer we can help save the lives of over 1200 Kiwis who die unnecessarily each year,”
+If we can identify precursors to bowel cancer we can help save the lives of over 1200 Kiwis who die unnecessarily each year,”

 “It also shows that we should be taking better steps to take care of our gut health.
-Research has shown that bowel cancer is becoming more common in people under the age of 50, which could be due to changes in our diet which has a direct influence on our gut health.”
+Research has shown that bowel cancer is becoming more common in people under the age of 50, which could be due to changes in our diet which have a direct influence on our gut health.”

 We will bring you more on this story as it develops.